tatiotir/WandaPOS/README_Locales.txt

    into the \unicentaopos\locales parent folder
 2. Copy the content of reports folder from the language sub-folder
    \locales\languagename\reports folder into the \unicentaopos\reports folder
-3. Set the WandaPos Configuration>Locale to your required language
+3. Set the wandaPOS Configuration>Locale to your required language